DIF Statistical Inference without Knowing Anchoring Items: Discussion

 \section{Discussion}

 This paper proposes a new method for DIF analysis under a MIMIC model framework.
-It can accurately estimate the DIF effects of individual items without requiring prior knowledge about an anchor item set and also provide valid p-values.
-The point estimate and p-values are further used for the detection of DIF items.
-According to our simulation results, the proposed p-value-based and hard-thresholding procedures have better and comparable performance under the small and large DIF settings, respectively, comparing with the LASSO method of \cite{belzak2020improving}.
-In addition, the p-value based methods accurately control the item-specific type-I errors and the FDR.
-Finally, the proposed method is applied to the three scales of the Eysenck Personality Questionnaire-Revised to study the gender-related DIF.
-For each of the three long forms of the P, N, E scales, around 10 items are detected by the proposed procedures as potential DIF items.
-The psychological mechanism of these DIF effects is worth future investigation.
-An R package has been developed for the proposed procedures that will be published online upon the acceptance of this paper. \\
+It can accurately estimate the DIF effects of individual items without requiring prior knowledge about an anchor item set and can also provide valid p-values.
+The p-values can be used for the detection of DIF items and controlling the uncertainty in the decisions.
+According to our simulation results, \yc{the proposed p-value-based procedure has comparable performance in terms of classifying DIF and non-DIF items}, comparing with the LASSO method of \cite{belzak2020improving}.
+In addition, the p-value-based methods accurately control the item-specific type-I errors and the FDR.
+Finally, the proposed method is applied to the three scales of the Eysenck Personality Questionnaire-Revised to study gender-related DIF.
+For each of the three long forms of the P, N, and E scales, around 10 items are detected by the proposed procedures as potential DIF items.
+The psychological mechanism of these DIF effects is worth further investigation. \yc{While the paper focuses on the two-group setting and uniform DIF, extensions to more complex settings have been discussed in Section~\ref{sec:related}, including non-uniform DIF, multi-group, and continuous covariate, and ordinal response settings.} An R package has been developed for the proposed procedures that will be published online upon the acceptance of this paper.

 The proposed method has several advantages over the LASSO method.
 First, the proposed method does not require a tuning parameter to estimate the model parameters, while the LASSO method involves choosing the tuning parameter for the regularization term.
-It is thus more straightforward to use for the practitioners.
-Second, we do not need to solve the optimization problems that involve maximizing a regularized likelihood function under different tuning parameter choices.
-Therefore, the proposed method is computationally less intensive, since the optimization involving a regularized likelihood function is non-trivial due to both the integral with respect to the latent variables and the non-smooth penalty term.
+Thus, the proposed method is more straightforward to use for practitioners.
+Second, we do not need to solve optimization problems that involve maximizing a regularized likelihood function under different tuning parameter choices.
+Therefore, the proposed method is computationally less intensive since the optimization involving a regularized likelihood function is non-trivial due to both the integral with respect to the latent variables and the non-smooth penalty term.
 Finally, the proposed method provides valid statistical inference, which is more difficult for the LASSO method due to the uncertainty associated with the model selection step.
+With the obtained p-values, the proposed approach can detect the DIF items with controlled type-I error or FDR.